ekaranja1/travel-plans/nyc.md

-# Mombasa
+# New York City

-Beautiful East African Shoreline city, thats great to visit any time of the year.
+One of the greatest cities on the planet, beautiful to visit at this time of the year.